irinesara/Ecommerce-Follow-Along/README.md

 In Milestone 15, I created a new reusable Navbar component that renders across all pages of the application.
 The Navbar includes NavLinks for easy navigation to the Home, Product Form, Login, and Signup pages.
 To ensure a modern and responsive design, I styled the Navbar using Tailwind CSS.
 Additionally, I addressed and fixed various issues in home.jsx to improve its functionality.
 I also styled the productform.jsx page, which previously lacked any styling, to enhance its appearance and user experience.
 This milestone demonstrates a significant improvement in both the layout and user interface of the application.

+Milestone 16
+Created singleproduct.jsx.
+The pages is made to show details about the product.
+I also routed it and made other minor changes.